Professional edition active

 HIV-associated nephropathy is characterized by clinical findings similar to those of focal segmental glomerulosclerosis and often biopsy features of collapsing glomerulopathy (a variant of focal segmental glomerulosclerosis).

-HIV-associated nephropathy, a type of nephrotic syndrome, seems to be more common among Black patients with HIV who are injection drug users or have been poorly adherent to their antiretroviral therapy regimen.
+HIV-associated nephropathy, a type of nephrotic syndrome, seems to be more common among patients of African ancestry with human immunodeficiency virus (HIV) infection who are inject drugs or have been poorly adherent to their antiretroviral therapy regimen.
+This increased risk may be related in part to genetic variants in the APOL1 gene (1).
 Infection of renal cells with HIV may contribute.

 Most clinical findings are similar to those of focal segmental glomerulosclerosis, but hypertension is less common and the kidneys remain enlarged.

-Most patients experience rapid progression to end-stage kidney disease within 1 to 4 months.
+Most patients experience rapid progression to kidney failure within 1 to 4 months.

 Diagnosis of HIV-Associated Nephropathy